Вы здесь

 Hiking season in Pamir mountains.

-This ridge has a curving ridge line; its slopes are deeply dissected by river valleys.
-According to the height and nature of glaciation, the Yazgulemsky ridge is divided into two parts.
-The western part, 128 kilometers long, stretches along the Yazgulem River, from the Panj River valley to the upper reaches of the Rakzou River, and has average elevations of 5370 meters above sea level, the highest point is Woodor Peak 6132 meters above sea level.
+The western part, 128 kilometers long, stretches along the Yazgulem River, from the Pyanj River valley to the upper reaches of the Rakzou River, and has an average altitude of 5370 meters above sea level, the highest point being Woodor Peak at 6132 meters above sea level.

-The eastern part, 42 kilometers long, borders the upper reaches of the Fedchenko and Grumm-Grzhimailo glaciers from the south.
+The eastern part, 91 kilometers long, borders the upper reaches of the Fedchenko and Grumm-Grzhimailo glaciers from the south.
 In the southwest it is limited by the valley of the Pyanj River, in the northeast - by the bend of the Tanymas River.

-The snow line on the northern slopes of the ridge is located at an altitude of 4400 - 4850 meters above sea level, on the southern slopes of the ridge - at an altitude of 4500 - 4900 meters above sea level.
+The snow line on the northern slopes of the ridge is at an altitude of 4400 - 4850 meters above sea level, on the southern slopes of the ridge - at an altitude of 4500 - 4900 meters above sea level.
 The total area of glaciation is about 4380 square kilometers.

-The upper reaches of almost all of these glaciers are interconnected, forming continuous firn fields at the junction of the Academy of Sciences, Yazgulemsky ridge and its northern spurs.
+In their upper reaches, almost all of these glaciers are connected to each other, forming continuous firn fields at the junction of the Academy of Sciences ridge, the Yazgulem ridge and its northern spurs.
+The glaciated area of the eastern part of the ridge is 497.3 square kilometers.

-The glaciation area of the eastern part of the ridge is 497.3 square kilometers.
-On the northern slope of 133 glaciers with an area of 343.1 square kilometers.
-The bottoms of the valleys and lower parts of the slopes in the southern and western parts are covered with mountain wormwood deserts, up to 4000 meters above sea level - steppe, desert vegetation and alpine meadows, above - the nival zone.
-In the ridge and its spurs 7 passes are known above 6000 meters above sea level, about 30 - at a height of 5000 - 6000 meters above sea level, over 60 - at a height of 4000 - 5000 meters above sea level and about 15 passes at a height of 4000 meters above sea level (from 9 of them along the Bartang River).
+In the ridge and its spurs there are 7 known passes above 6000 meters above sea level, about 30 - at an altitude of 5000 - 6000 meters above sea level, over 60 - at an altitude of 4000 - 5000 meters above sea level and about 15 passes at an altitude of 4000 meters above sea level (from there are 9 of them along the Bartang River).

 Authority: